 Although Canadian historians have given considerable attention to team sports, individual sports, specifically those of a combative nature, remain largely unexamined.
 Wrestling with Ethnicity probes the varied and often competing meanings associated with wrestling during the early twentieth century, and in doing so, seeks to further our understanding of Canada's multicultural and multi-class sporting heritage.

-HAVITZ, MARK

-A.W.
-WILSON, S.E.
-MOCK
+HAVITZ, MARK University of Waterloo A.W.
+Wilson, S.E.
+Mock Standard Research Grants 2009

 Impact of Ego Involvement with Running on Varsity Athletes' Post-University Running Participation and Health